rubenhortas/rubenhortas.github.io/_posts/2023-05-01-lunacrypt-walkthrough.md

 title: Hack the box LunaCrypt walkthrough
 date: 2023-05-01 00:00:01 +0000
 categories: [hack the box, walkthrough]
-tags: [hack the box, challenge, crypto, htb, LunaCrypt]
+tags: [hack the box, challenge, crypto, htb, LunaCrypt, walkthrough]
 ---

 >Our astronaut gained access to a key satellite and intercepted an encrypted message.
 The forensics team also recovered a file that looks like a custom encryption protocol.
 We're sure that these two elements are linked.
 Please can you help us reveal the contents of the secret message?